ewenchou/ewenchou.github.io/_drafts/ask-for-stocks.md

 * Is the stock up/down?
 * What's the price?

-And convert it into speech-friendly output for Alexa.

 The name of the company can contain some extra text that's not needed.
 Some simple string replacement is done to clean it up:

 {% highlight python %}